 “Alright, that is fine.”

 “I like the enthusiasm, and I appreciate the dedication to my cause.
-First thing we need to do is make this look a little more like a war camp, I did some of the prep work over the last few days, but the extra sets of hands will be welcome.”
-Adam said finishing his soup and heading off.
+The first thing we need to do is make this look a little more like a war camp, I did some of the prep work over the last few days, but the extra sets of hands will be welcome.”
+Adam said, finishing his soup and heading off.

 “The final thing we need to do is to be ready.
 So let me see what you guys brought.”
-Adam asked as he looked to the others.
+Adam asked as he looked at the others.

 Eden started to empty her bag out as she spoke.

-“So I went with no shoes like you said, I went and bought some fancy face paint for us to use as well.
+“So I went with no shoes like you said; I went and bought some fancy face paint for us to use as well.
 Then I got my friend to help me stitch together a burlap skirt and top.
-It is a little itchy, so I am wearing my exercising skins underneath.”
+It is a little itchy, so I am wearing my exercising skin underneath.”

 “We brought EVERYTHING!”
 He shouted as he turned his bag upside down and poured its contents onto the ground.
 Fox stepped forward and proceeded to do the same.
 “And what he didn’t bring, I did.”

-Everyone watched as tribal masks, sticks, scrap cloths, bones, and many other random items fell from the now empty bags.
-The last of the goods clattering down the side of the mountains that had created.
+Everyone watched as tribal masks, sticks, scrap cloths, bones, and many other random items fell from the now-empty bags.
+The last of the goods clattered down the side of the mountains that had been created.

-“Hey, unlike you I don’t collect, crap.
-I only have nice clothes, and none spoilable goods.”
+“Hey, unlike you, I don’t collect crap.
+I only have nice clothes and no spoilable goods.”
 Declan defended as he shook his handful of tattered clothes.
 “Speaking of which, why do we need these dirty clothes?”

 “I guess, but what if we find someone who hates people from their world?”

-“Well there is more of us.”
+“Well, there are more of us.”
 Adam said so uncertainly that the others could feel his discomfort.
-There was a moments pause before spoke again.
-“Okay then, let’s all get dressed up, then we can head to the tree.”
+There was a moment’s pause before they spoke again.
+“Okay then, let’s all get dressed up; then we can head to the tree.”

-Some time later they all emerged, shoeless, torn clothes, small charms, and face paint of made up runes, and handprints.
-Gathering by the fire place they waited on Adam who was staring at the watch on his wrist intently.
-Taking it off he tossed it to the side and looked back at the group.
+Sometime later, they all emerged, shoeless, with torn clothes, small charms, face paint of made-up runes and handprints.
+Gathering by the fireplace, they waited on Adam, who was staring at the watch on his wrist intently.
+Taking it off, he tossed it to the side and looked back at the group.

 “It is time, and you guys all look so great!”
-Adam smiled with un-ease as he lead the group into the tree line.
+Adam smiled with unease as he led the group into the tree line.